Workiva/over_react/doc/wrapping_js_components.md

 This test is:

 1. Rendering the component in a strict mode wrapper
-1. Getting clicked
+1. Clicking the component
 1. Checking that an event of the specific type was fired

-Most tests like this can be that simple because typically the most important thing is just that the function fires as expected without dismounting the React tree.
+Most function prop tests can be that simple because typically the most important thing is just that the function fires as expected without dismounting the React tree.

 ## Conclusion